skonfig/extra/type/__netbox_gunicorn/man.rst

 configured
     Configuration for gunicorn changed.

-In both cases, and at messages from the `__netbox` type, it restarts the service to using the up-to-date version.
+In both cases, it restarts the service to use the up-to-date version.

 EXAMPLES